“I should just give my university tuition money to you guys since I’ve learnt more from you than I have from uni”

-ScreencastsScreencasts are short screen captures, usually of a tablet PC, with instructor narration.
-They supplement textbooks and lectures by featuring solutions to example problems, explanations of concepts, software tutorials, descriptions of diagrams, and material reviews.
+Screencasts are short screen captures with narration.
+They supplement textbooks and lectures by showing solutions to example problems, explanations of concepts, software tutorials, and material reviews.
 They are made and reviewed by faculty.
-(CC) indicates the entire topic has corrected closed captioning.
-There are over 1,400 screencasts available for the following engineering courses/topics:
+Interactive screencasts are available with multiple choice questions embedded in the video.

 How to Create Screencasts